-Buffering (Variable/Register Renaming) can be used to alleviate WAW i.e. An Instruct. is allowed to proceed even when a previous one is stalled Significantly complicates the amount (cost) of hazard analysis required Speedup (performance) improvement is typically small - Majority of ILP Speedup is achieved with simple RAW Single Level Lookahead This was our approach in CS159 Relatively simple to maintain dependence while avoiding RAW hazard - Preserves In-Order Execution of Instructions - Consider a boat with seats, each seat representing a FU of a MFUnit machine Each boat represents one timeslot of parallel execution of all the MFUs - In-Order Instruct.
+- If only Single Instruction (Degree 1) Lookahead is used, Then only the first type of Data Hazard (RAW) needs to be detected - WAR & WAW type of hazards only a potential problem for Lookahead > 1 i.e. An Instruct. is allowed to proceed even when a previous one is stalled Significantly complicates the amount (cost) of hazard analysis required Speedup (performance) improvement is typically small - Majority of ILP Speedup is achieved with simple RAW Single Level Lookahead The examples used in this class were single level lookahead Relatively simple to maintain dependence while avoiding RAW hazard Preserves In-Order Execution of Instructions - Consider a boat with seats, each seat representing a FU of a MFUnit machine Each boat represents one timeslot of parallel execution of all the MFUs - In-Order Instruct.
 Processor Dispatching Algorithm: Stall on 1st RAW conflict - 1.
 Fetch Instruction from front of line - 2.
 If that particular type of seat is unavailable, Resource Hazard, GoTo 4 - 3.
 Check for RAW Hazard against any other Instructions already seated If RAW detected, GoTo 4; Else Instruct. takes seat on boat, GoTo 1 - 4.
 Dispatch boat (all instructions on that boat execute in parallel on MFUs) - 5.
 Pull Next fresh boat (timeslot) up to dock and GoTo 1